¡Qué Sorpresa!

 "¡Qué Sorpresa!" is the thirteenth episode of the fifth season of the American television comedy series 30 Rock, and the 93rd overall episode of the series.
 It was directed by John Riggi, and written by Matt Hubbard.
 The episode originally aired on NBC in the United States on February 3, 2011.
 Guest stars include Ken Howard, Vanessa Minnillo, Brian Williams, Richard Belzer, Ice-T, and Elizabeth Banks.

 In the episode, Jack Donaghy (Alec Baldwin) meets with Kabletown's boss, Hank Hooper.
 Jack doesn't like Hank's tactics of being a friendly boss, so he steals Kenneth Parcell's (Jack McBrayer) idea in order to impress him.
-Liz Lemon keeps Avery Jessup's pregnancy from relentless reporter Carmen Chao (Vanessa Minnillo).
+Liz Lemon (Tina Fey) keeps Avery Jessup's pregnancy from relentless reporter Carmen Chao (Vanessa Minnillo).
 Meanwhile, Tracy Jordan (Tracy Morgan) and Jenna Maroney (Jane Krakowski) fight over a sweatshirt.

 According to Nielsen Media Research, "¡Qué Sorpresa!" was watched by 4.784 million viewers during its original broadcast and received a 2.4 rating/6 share among adults aged 18–49.

 Plot

 Jack Donaghy (Alec Baldwin) goes to the TGS set and tells them that Hank Hooper (Ken Howard), the boss of NBC's Kabletown, is touring 30 Rockefeller Plaza and orders all of them, especially Tracy Jordan (Tracy Morgan) and Jenna Maroney (Jane Krakowski), to act normal and expresses to them his desire to make a good first impression.
 Meanwhile, Tracy and Jenna receive a gift basket from Hank Hooper.
 The gift basket contains two MacBook Airs, watches, and cellphones.
 Both are very happy with the gift basket until they see only one Kabletown sweatshirt.
 Tracy begrudgingly lets Jenna have it.

 Later, Jack tells Liz Lemon (Tina Fey) to go shopping for baby supplies with Avery Jessup (Elizabeth Banks), who has cleverly hidden her third-trimester pregnancy from her co-workers by wearing "fashionable" wizard cloaks.
 Jack goes on to tell her that Avery's dream career as the Financial reporter for NBC Nightly News would not be possible if they find out about the pregnancy.
 Carmen Chao (Vanessa Minnillo), an MSNBC reporter with an unknown ethnic background, is relentlessly trying to reveal Avery's secret pregnancy.
-Avery and Liz meet Carmen at the baby store, where Liz defends Avery's secret pregnancy by saying that she is pregnant.
+Avery and Liz meet Carmen at the baby store, where Liz protects Avery's secret pregnancy by saying that she herself is pregnant.
 Knowing this to be false, Carmen schedules an "interview" with Liz about single mothers.

 Jenna and Tracy continue to fight over the sweatshirt, so they talk to Liz about it, where both are wearing one side of the sweatshirt.
 Pete Hornberger (Scott Adsit) tells them to lay off Liz because she is "pregnant".
 As a result, Liz goes on to get the sweatshirt and throws it in the trashcan.